-Prepares students for the commencement of undergraduate study and requires a sound knowledge of fundamental principles of physics.
-The depth and extent of the course is similar to the HSC Physics course.
-It covers the basic concepts of mechanics, forces, energy and waves.
+Physics 1 prepares students for undergraduate study by developing an introductory understanding of physics and its fundamental principles.
+The depth and extent of the course is similar to HSC Physics.
+The course covers the basic concepts of mechanics, forces, energy and waves.

-2. Develop problem solving and research skills essential for undergraduate study.
+2. Solve problems and apply research skills essential for undergraduate study.

 3. Illustrate the principles of physics with little mathematics.

 4. Enhance problem solving and logical processes within a mathematical framework.

 - The definition of Physics and its relation to other sciences.

 - The definition of fundamental quantities and scientific notation.

 - Basic mathematical concepts and skills used in physics.

 - Scalar and vector quantities and basic vector algebra.

 - Motion in one and two dimensions and the equations of kinematics.